 Please visit Data Labels in Reports and Text Label article to understand the Tableau Data Source.

-Next, Drag and Drop the Order Date from the Dimensions Region to Columns Shelf.
+Next, Drag and Drop the Order Date from the Dimensions Region to the Columns Shelf.

 Let me change this Text Label to this.
 To do so, Please expand the Show Me window and select the Gantt Chart from it.

-Once you choose it from the Show Me window, the Tableau Gantt chart from the start date and end date will be displayed in the data pane, as shown in the below screenshot.
+Once you choose it from the Show Me window, the Tableau Gantt chart from the start date and end date will be displayed in the data pane, as shown in the screenshot below.

 Let me change the Order date value from Year to Week Number present each year to see the detailed information.